Seven quite large ones, comfortably, is the answer. Good job my neighbours are good about the noise 😉

 They started making shapes out of straws and paper clips to decide the strongest.

-Then rolling up and cutting newspaper poles.
+Then rolling up and cutting newspaper poles to build a dome.

 Which lasted all of 8 mins before it was ripped apart and turned in to tug of war and swords.